Table of Content

 The current technology era has been dominated by cutting-edge technologies such as cloud computing, microservices, and artificial intelligence (AI).
 Mainframes, the legacy computing systems that date back to the 1950s, might appear outdated or even obsolete to you.
 Yet, if you think the newer technologies have replaced mainframes, then the answer is NO!

 However, as organizations modernize their IT ecosystems, they also have to integrate these new technologies with the legacy systems like mainframes, and this is where the complex challenge arises.
 This integration often raises a question: How to ensure the reliability and quality of applications running on mainframes?
-The mainframe testing comes into play at this instant.
-This is where mainframe testing comes into the picture.
+Mainframe testing comes into play at this instant.
+This is where solutions like TestRigor help.
 Thus, mainframe testing remains relevant and crucial as long as there are mainframes, despite the rise of cloud-native applications and AI-driven development.

 In this article, we will delve into the reasons why mainframe testing still matters today, the challenges it faces, and how to overcome these challenges to ensure the effectiveness of mainframe testing in today’s modern environment.